 For the new tissue to eventually gain more stretch-like properties, the collagen needs to achieve a higher quality and, above all, be organized in neat bundles aligned in the direction of strain.
 If the muscle pulls the damaged tendon and then releases it, we have a deformation cycle that the cells are able to detect.
 They also then receive the information they require regarding orientation.
 This is why the elasticity of the early callus is important; the tissue must be able to be pulled out and then return to its original shape in order to receive information about orientation.
 Hence the need for early Physical Therapy intervention!

-Although sprains and strains can happen throughout the body, this injury in the back can lead to unique symptoms such as sciatica & disc related problems (i.e. Radiculopathy).
+Although sprains and strains can happen throughout the body, this injury in the shoulder can lead to other ailments such as shoulder impingement syndrome and rotator cuff injuries if left untreated.
 It will always lead to early arthritis and degenerative changes if not effectively treated and maintained for years after the initial injury.